-The unit certificates will be documented by means of global certificates for each unit class (pursuant to § 24 of the Austrian Safe Custody of Securities Act (Depotgesetz, DepotG)).
+The unit certificates will be documented in the form of global certificates for each unit class (pursuant to § 24 of the Austrian Safe Custody of Securities Act) or issued to the unitholders as actual securities.
 The unit certificates may be issued for one or more units or for fractions of units.
-No physical securities certificates will be issued.